Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.

 - Safety.
 Merida is considered the safest large city in Mexico.
 It is also, according to CEO world magazine, the second safest city in North America (after Quebec city).
 Merida is the only city in Latin America included on several lists of the 100 safest cities in the world.
 (In CEO world magazine, Merida ranked in 21st place).
 As a result, you seldom hear of crime problems, and everyone feels quite safe in Merida even late at night.

 - The Yucatan has a unique regional cuisine.
-Unlike most of the rest of Mexico, Yucatan cuisine features a lot of dishes with turkey, pork, and even sometimes duck.
-(One of my favorite turkey dishes is relleno negro), Yucatecan food also has many unique sauces and recipes based on Mayan culture mixed with tastes influenced by the peninsula’s historical ties to Cuba, Europe, Asia, and Middle Eastern cultures.
-Many plates, such as the region’s iconic dish cochinita pibil, feature achiote (annatto seed), which gives food a reddish color and carries a peppery smell with a hint of nutmeg.
+Unlike most of the rest of Mexico, Yucatan cuisine features many dishes with turkey, pork, and even sometimes duck.
+(One of my favorite turkey dishes is Relleno Negro), Yucatecan food also has many unique sauces and recipes based on Mayan culture mixed with tastes influenced by the peninsula’s historical ties to Cuba, Europe, Asia, and Middle Eastern cultures.
+Many plates, such as the region’s iconic dish Cochinita Pibil, feature achiote (annatto seed), which gives food a reddish color and carries a peppery smell with a hint of nutmeg.
 Many dishes feature Pibil.
 Pibil is a cooking method (from the Mayan word pib, meaning “buried”) where the foods are wrapped, usually in banana leaves, and cooked in a pit oven.
-The Yucatan has some of the best honey in the world.
-Habanero sauce and bitter oranges accompany many regional dishes.
+The Yucatan has some of the best honey (Melipona) in the world.
+Chile Habanero sauce and bitter oranges accompany many regional dishes.
+(If you have a chance to see the honey’s production, go.
+It’s fascinating).
+The Slow Market has a great selection of artisanal prepared foods and fresh, organic produce.

-- Merida has an impressive collection of museums, including the National Music Center, The Museum of the Great Mayan World, the Museum of Anthropology (Canton Palace), the City Museum, the Museum of Popular Art, etc.
+- Merida has an impressive collection of museums, including the National Music Center (website in Spanish, Palacio de Musica), The Museum of the Mayan World (Spanish website), the Museum of Anthropology and History (Canton Palace), the City Museum, the Museum of Popular Art, etc. (Note: Some of the websites are in Spanish only.
+Several may be closed during the Coronavirus Pandemic).

-- Merida has incredible mansions built in the late 19th and early 20th century.
+- Merida has incredible mansions built in the late 19th and early 20th centuries.
 At that time, Merida had one of the most significant numbers of millionaires in the world.
-The wealth came from henequin (also known as Sisal fibers), a durable fiber found in the spines of the leaves of the blue agave.
-Until the advent of robust synthetic fibers, henequin provided the world’s most durable fiber.
-(Anchors, for example, contained henequin).
+The wealth came from henequen (also known as Sisal fibers), a durable fiber found in the spines of the leaves of the blue agave.
+Until the advent of robust synthetic fibers, henequen provided the world’s most durable fiber.
+(Anchors, for example, contained henequen).

 - The Yucatan is unique.
 Unlike the rest of the country, it is flat.
-For many years, it was isolated from the rest of Mexico by mountains and for awhile even was its own country.
+For many years, it was isolated from the rest of Mexico by mountains and for a while even was its own country.
 Many aspects of its culture come from Spain and Cuba.
 Until the 1950s, it was easier to go to Havana than most of the rest of Mexico.
-The omnipresent guayabera (traditional men’s shirts) come from Cuba and the pasta tile floors are from Spain.
-(Spain used to import the tiles to rich hacenderos of the Sisal plantations, The tiles helped make sure the ships going from Spain to Sisal had enough weight to keep them in balance):
+The omnipresent guayabera (traditional men’s shirts) come from Cuba, and the pasta tile floors are from Spain.
+(Spain used to import the tiles to rich hacienderos of the Sisal plantations, The tiles helped make sure the ships going from Spain to Sisal had enough weight to keep them in balance):

 - The Yucatan peninsula was the center of the Mayan civilization for two centuries.
 The Mayans were very sophisticated.
 They had their own writing system.
 Many of their astronomical finds were more advanced than anything found in the West at the time.
-The Mayan civilization, at its height, was able to sustain an incredibly large population – 10 million people lived throughout the La Ruta Maya (currently southern Mexico, Guatemala, Belize, and Honduras).
+The Mayan civilization, at its height, was able to sustain a vast population – 6 million people lived throughout the La Ruta Maya (currently southern Mexico, Guatemala, Belize, and Honduras).

 Want to Learn More About Mayan Culture?